How to pick the right type of sales enablement software

 Remember, sales success starts with the right content and relevant guidance in one place.

-2. Sales Content Creation
+2. Sales content creation

-But this is crazy:
+But this is wild.

 Your marketing team is already building a ton of content.
 Why do sales reps need more?

-Your sales enablement software has to make it easy for your marketing team to create engaging and memorable content, with pre-built templates and tailored approval workflows specific to your organization.
+Your sales enablement software has to make it easy for your marketing team to create engaging and memorable content with pre-built templates and tailored approval workflows specific to your organization.

-3. Customer Engagement
+3. Customer engagement

 But after you hit the send button, you never know what happens on the customer side.
 Did they receive your document?
 Did they review it?
 Did they send it to someone else?
 Understanding how your prospects engage with your sales content is a huge part of sales enablement.

-This helps you with so many things to close your deal:
+These insights help you with so many things to close your deal:

-• You can hit the perfect timing with your follow-ups, every time.
+• You can hit the perfect timing with your follow-ups every time.

 • With page-by-page analytics, you can find out what matters most to your prospects.